xta0/xta0.me/_posts/2024-11-12-GenAI-LLM-Self-Attention.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2018/10/trans-20.png">

 Note that the number of attention heads is `32` and the number of key/value heads is `8`.
 The paper also mentions that they use grouped query attention with 8 key-value heads to improve inference speed and to reduce the size of key-value caches during decoding.
 So this means, the `n_groups = 8` and the `n_attention_heads = 32`, resulting in `4` attention heads per group.

+> We will talk more about other parameters in this paper in the second part of the transformer block in the next post.

 ## Summary